-The NVision software is designed specifically for school districts and other governmental entities and appears to be a strong accounting tool.
-The District has been using the software for approximately 9 years and has found it to be capable of handling the District's accounting and business functions.
+The nVision software is designed specifically for school districts and other governmental entities and is a strong accounting tool.
+The District has been using the software for over 9 years and has found it to be capable of handling the District's accounting and business functions.
 Employees appear to be adequately trained and vendor support is available when needed.
 It is a networked system and all locations have access to the system.
-The NVision server is located at Erie 1 BOCES and is equipped with data intrusion software.
-Erie 1 BOCES performs a nightly back up.
+The nVision server is located at Erie 1 BOCES and is equipped with data intrusion software.

 Access rights are assigned by the Payroll Clerk with the approval of the Assistant Superintendent for Administrative Services.
-Passwords to NVision are changed every 90 days.
-NVision locks users out after 3 unsuccessful login attempts, at which point the user will have to contact the Payroll Clerk.
-The system goes into sleep mode after 2 hours of inactivity.
+Passwords to nVision are changed every 90 days. nVision locks users out after three unsuccessful login attempts, at which point the user will have to contact the Payroll Clerk.
+The system goes into sleep mode after two hours of inactivity.

 The District uses Power School Student Management System.
-Passwords to Power School are not required to be changed periodically but the system locks users out after 5 unsuccessful login attempts, at which point the user will have to contact the Service Desk.
+Passwords to Power School are not required to be changed periodically but the user must be logged into the District's network prior to accessing the Power School system.
+The system locks users out after 5 unsuccessful login attempts, at which point the user will have to contact the Service Desk.
 The system goes into sleep mode after 15 minutes of inactivity.

-All systems are backed up by the BOCES as part of their contract services agreement.
+All systems are backed up by BOCES as part of their contract services agreement on a daily basis.
+The backups are monitored on a daily basis by BOCES and the Director of Technology through status reports.